aleph2c/c_beachhead/README.md

 - ``/test/<program_name>_test.c``
 - ``/test/<program_name>_test.h``
 - ``CMakeLists.txt`` configured to create ``<project_name>``
-- ``.vscode/`` directory with all of the configuration files required for VS Code (running on Windows 11) to build and debug your C programs within the WSL.
+- ``.vscode/`` directory with all of the configuration files required for "VS Code" (running on Windows 11) to build and debug your C programs within the WSL.

 ---

-Open VS Code in Windows 11
+Open "VS Code" in Windows 11

 ```bash
 code .